-Iranian influence in Iraq is currently assessed as extensive, and might increase further if its ally Sadr prospers politically or, alternatively, momentum builds to create a large new Shiite autonomous regions in Iraq, as envisioned by ISCI.
-Any such region would look to Iran for support.
-However, some believe Iran's influence will fade over the long term as territorial and Arab-Persian differences reemerge and because Iraq's Najaf might eventually returning to preeminence over Iran's Qom as a Shiite theological center.
+Although Iranian influence is widely assessed as extensive, some believe Iran's influence is fading as Iraq asserts its nationhood, and as Arab-Persian differences reemerge.
+Iraq's Najaf might also eventually returning to preeminence over Iran's Qom as a Shiite theological center.
 Iraqi Shiites generally stayed loyal to the Iraqi regime during the 1980-1988 Iran-Iraq war.
 Although exchanges of prisoners and remains from the Iran-Iraq war are mostly completed, Iran has not returned the 153 Iraqi military and civilian aircraft flown to Iran at the start of the 1991 Gulf War, although it has allowed an Iraqi technical team to assess the condition of the aircraft (August 2005).
 Another dispute is Iran's shelling of border towns in northern Iraq that Iran says are the sites where the Party for a Free Life in Kurdistan (PJAK), an Iranian Kurdish separatist group, is staging incursions into Iran.
 However, most territorial issues are resolved as a result of an October 2000 bilateral rededication to recognize the thalweg, or median line of the Shatt al Arab waterway between them, as their water border.
 This was a provision of the 1975 Algiers Accords between the Shah of Iran and the Baathist government of Iraq.
 (Iraq abrogated that agreement prior to its September 1980 invasion of Iran.)
 The water border remains subject to interpretation, but the two sides agreed to renovate water and land border posts during the Ahmadinejad visit to Iraq in March 2008.